amichiamine/PageForge/replit.md

 - ✅ **Enhanced Component System**: Each component type has its own specialized options and real-time configuration capabilities
 - ✅ **Code Quality Improvements**: Resolved all syntax errors and duplicate function declarations
 - ✅ **Responsive Component Integration**: All components use componentData as the single source of truth for content and configuration
+- ✅ **Conditional CSS/JS Generation System**: Complete implementation of conditional code generation where styles and scripts are only included when specific components are present in the project
+  - 18 component types with specialized conditional styles (carousel, accordion, grid, modal, card, form, button, table, navbar, text, image, video, list, header, footer, sidebar, chart)
+  - Component detection system that analyzes project structure to determine which components are actually used
+  - Elimination of code bloat through precise conditional inclusion
+  - Separate CSS and JavaScript files with clean separation of concerns

 ## System Architecture